mongodb/terraform-provider-mongodbatlas/website/docs/d/project_api_key.html.markdown

 * `description` - Description of this Project API key.
 * `public_key` - Public key for this Organization API key.
 * `private_key` - Private key for this Organization API key.
-* `role_names` - Name of the role.
-This resource returns all the roles the user has in Atlas.
-The [MongoDB Documentation](https://www.mongodb.com/docs/atlas/reference/user-roles/#project-roles) describes the valid roles that can be assigned. **DEPRECATED** Use `project_assignment` instead.

 ### project_assignment
 List of Project roles that the Programmatic API key needs to have.